ok2awk/src/_misc/names.md

 fix o. looks like it is leaving in a procsym

-## directories

-any directory names `_*` is part of the ok package mangement system... don't got there

-all other directories are packages

 ## packages

 packages live in a directory `xx`.

-files with that directory are all called `xx/xxone.ok, xx/xxtwo.ok`.
+files with that directory  have a _prefix convention_: are all called `xx/xxone.ok, xx/xxtwo.ok`.

 for convenience, there should also a main file xx/xx.ok that loads all the other files: